| |

 Or maybe you need to move your storage solution to a lower shelf (or even on the floor) to make it more accessible.

-An organizational system that's too complicated won't last for long.
+A system that's too complicated won't last for long-term organization.

 Set yourself up for success by keeping it simple!